Skip to main content

 Biography

-Dr Al Moubayed also serves as an Associate Editor for IEEE Transactions on Emerging Topics in Computational Intelligence and N8 CIR Machine Learning team lead for Durham where she was named Outstanding Associate Editor for 2024.
-She also serves as Organiser and co-leads for BioLaySumm Shared Task on Lay Summarisation of Biomedical Research Articles and Radiology Reports at BioNLP, ACL 2025.
+Professor Al Moubayed is Chair of the MRC/NIHR Liaison Group and Associate Editor for IEEE Transactions on Emerging Topics in Computational Intelligence, where she received the Outstanding Associate Editor Award in 2024.
+She directs the MSc in Business Analytics at Durham University, leads Durham University's Machine Learning theme within N8 CIR, and co-led the BioLaySumm Shared Task on Lay Summarisation of Biomedical Research Articles and Radiology Reports at BioNLP (ACL).

 Research interests